How to Design Your Bedroom for Better SleepFebruary 11, 2019

 3. Use Blackout Curtains

 Regardless of the position of your bed, you can use blackout curtains to ensure no light comes in from the windows to interrupt your sleep.
 Plus, if the curtains are insulated, they can help regulate the temperature in your bedroom and also provide a little bit of sound insulation as well.
+Picking the right lighting for you and managing the light in your bedroom is one of the many ways to make your bedroom more comfortable.

 4. Partition Your Bedroom